Coding Tip: Cardiac Catheterization Coding in ICD-10-PCS

 http://commons.wikimedia.org/wiki/Heart

-For more information on coding cardiac catheterizations and associated diagnostic and definitive procedures, please check out our action plan on this subject.
+For more information on coding cardiac catheterizations and associated diagnostic and definitive procedures, please check out our course on this subject.

 The information contained in this coding advice is valid at the time of posting.
 Viewers are encouraged to research subsequent official guidance in the areas associated with the topic as they can change rapidly.